Knowledge base

 The user in question has access to the email address concerned:

-1. Click the radio button to select the option for new user.
+1. Click on the radio button to select the choice of new user.

 2. Click to configure the user's rights: